Funding liquidity, credit risk and unconventional monetary policy in the Euro area: A GVAR approach: Results

 \section{Results}

-This section presents the results, in terms of dynamic responses to shocks in the variables of the estimated GVAR model.
-When interpreting the results, it is important to stress that the response functions should not be given any causal or structural interpretation.
+This section presents the results in terms of dynamic responses to shocks in the variables of the GVAR model.\footnote{The GVAR is estimated in error correction form (see \citealt{pesaranetal04}; \citealt{deesetal07a}).
+Details on cointegration properties are available upon request.} When interpreting the results, it is important to stress that the response functions should not be given any causal or structural interpretation.
 They just capture empirical dynamic correlations between the variables.

-The effects of shocks to the endogenous variables are assessed by means of GIRF functions computed over a horizon of 24 months after the time of the shock, which is denoted as time 1.
-In order to assess the responses of the endogenous variables to shocks in the exogenous variables, we follow a different approach.
-More specifically, we simulate the model over the period 2015M1-2017M3 under alternative ``shock scenarios" for the exogenous variables.
-In each such scenario, a single ECB programme is shocked.
+The effects of shocks to the endogenous variables are assessed by means of GIRF functions computed over a horizon of 24 months after the time of the shock, which is denoted as time 0.
+To assess the responses of the endogenous variables to shocks in the exogenous variables, we follow a different approach.
+We simulate the model over the period 2015M1-2017M3 under alternative ``shock scenarios" for the exogenous variables.
+In each scenario, a single ECB programme is shocked.
 Shocking the LTRO, SMP and APP consists in assuming that the amount of assets held by the ECB under the relevant programme was 50\% lower than the amount actually held.
 The shock scenario for the OMT programme is defined by setting the OMT dummy variable to 0 over the 2015M1-2017M3 period, thereby assuming the termination of the programme.
-Finally, the responses of the endogenous variables are computed as the differences between the time profiles of the variables in the shock simulation and the baseline time profiles, i.e., the dynamic forecast of the model over the 2015M1-2017M3 period obtained by considering the actual values for the ECB variables.
+Finally, the responses of the endogenous variables are computed as the differences between the time profiles of the variables in the shock simulation and the baseline profiles, i.e., the dynamic forecasts of the model over the 2015M1-2017M3 period obtained by considering the actual values for the ECB variables.

+For all impulse response functions, we report point estimates as well as 90\% confidence intervals obtained using the bootstrap procedure for GVAR models developed by \citet{deesetal07a, deesetal07b}, with 1000 replications.
+Confidence intervals are generally very large, and only a small share of responses are statistically significant at the 10\% level.
+At the 5\% level, the only significant effects include the responses of Euro area banks' CDS spreads to Italian repo rate shocks, the response of the Italian repo rate to a LTRO reduction, and the responses of CDS spreads to a simulated termination of the OMT programme, all with positive sign.